-Our dear friend and neuroscience colleague, Tom Connor, who passed away at too young an age in 2013.
+Our dear friend and former President of Neuroscience Ireland, Tom Connor, who passed away at too young an age in 2013.

 “We have lost an exceptional academic and, more importantly, a wonderful person who was kind, considerate and respectful to everyone he met.
 We are very fortunate to have worked with him, been taught by him, mentored by him, befriended by him and inspired by him.
 He will be greatly missed.”

 At each conference, Neuroscience Ireland selects an Irish Neuroscience to honour through their Distinguished Investigator Award scheme in memory of Tom.
 We also honour emerging Irish neuroscientists through our Early Career Investigator Awards.

 Nominations for either of these awards are welcome at any time of the year – please do so by emailing us firstname.lastname@example.org and include a brief reason for your nomination.
 These will be considered by the NSI Board annually.